Sufficiently Regularized Nonnegative Quartic Polynomials are Sum-of-Squares: Introduction and Overview

-Recently, Ahmadi and Zhang~\cite{ahmadi2022complexity} established polynomial-time checkable necessary and sufficient conditions for local minimality of cubic polynomials, implying that when a local minimizer exists, it can be found in polynomial time.
-Building on this, Silina et al.~\cite{silina2022unregularized} proposed an unregularized third-order Newton method in which each iteration computes a local minimizer of the third-order Taylor model via an SDP in polynomial size.
-This unregularized approach coincides with the AR$p$ model when the regularization parameter is set to zero.
-A comprehensive overview of methods involving third- and higher-order derivatives is provided in~\cite[Ch.~4]{cartis2022evaluation}.
+From a polynomial optimization perspective, Ahmadi and Zhang~\cite{ahmadi2022complexity} established polynomial-time checkable conditions for local minimality of cubic polynomials.
+Building on this, Silina et al.~\cite{silina2022unregularized} proposed an unregularized third-order Newton method that computes {\it local} minimizers of $m_3$ with $\sigma=0$, using SDPs, with a follow-up global algorithmic framework in \cite{cai2026globally}.
+A broader overview of higher-order methods can be found in~\cite[Ch.~4]{cartis2022evaluation}.